GDQuest/website/content/unique-pages/node-essentials-guides/index.md

 {{< video "videos/richtextlabel-hover.m4v" >}}

+You'll learn to sequence attack patterns with `AnimationPlayer`.

+{{< video "videos/animplayer-enemy-attack-queue.mp4" >}}

 And so much more.
-Each guide covers 3 to 9 real game uses like the above.
+Each guide covers the node's key features and ways to use it in games.

 {{< mailing-signup-node-essentials >}}